 While there are a few high speed quads and a gondola Valle Nevado has its fair share of surface lifts – including some Pomas that seem to hurl you up the hill (and sometimes in the air).
 Some wouldn’t be suitable for small children or beginners.
 Lift lines can be lengthy on weekends and peak holidays.

 Interconnected with El Colorado and La Parva resorts, there are plenty of opportunities to explore further afield, with over 4000 acres in total between all three resorts.
-The only downfall is a lack of multi-resort ticket options, so a day of adventure can be a little pricey.
+The only downfall is a lack of multi-resort ticket options, so a day of adventure can be a little pricey (since you will need to purchase a lift pass for both Valle Nevado and the other resort), however even the two tickets combined are less than a day pass at most North American resorts.
 However a week-long Valle Nevado ski package purchased through Scout includes a day at each of those resorts.

-Snowfall in Valle Nevado varies each season, from light dry champagne goodness, to wet and heavy sticky snow.
+Snowfall in Valle Nevado varies each season, from light dry champagne goodness, to hard packed fast groomers and rocky off-piste to wet and heavy sticky snow.
+The ground underneath is rocky rather than grass so if the snow level is low there can be dangerous little rocks that roll on to the groomed slopes, so care needs to be taken.
 Saying that, the resort receives more snowfall than its neighbouring El Colorado, and south facing slopes allow the fresh powder to stick around a little longer.
 Skiers can expect bluebird days aplenty (remember the sunscreen!), however, when the large storms roll in, you can expect a few lifts to be closed and limited visibility on the slopes.

 Valle Nevado is an excellent option for families thanks to the super convenient access to the snow from most hotels.
 In addition packages include breakfast and dinner so you never have to worry about where you’re going to eat.
 Valle Nevado offers ski lessons in English for kids aged from 4.
 There is a nursery for children aged 3-7.
 Scout recommends the Puerta Del Sol Hotel for families as it’s the best located to the slopes and has direct access to the pool.Search Hotels